Bodypace/smart-contracts/Organization.md

 Our apps are open source and free, but our storage is not.
 It was decided that revenue from storage will be automatically shared among Bodypace contributors via crypto.

+&nbsp;

 ![diagram](organization.drawio.png)

+&nbsp;

 > Owner will be gradually replaced (maybe not fully) with DAO voting over time.

+> We use blockchains for their smart contracts, not their "crypto" (coins/tokens).
+Bodypace offers no custom tokens and all payments are in U.S. dollar stablecoin (e.g. USDT)

+&nbsp;

 ### Why crypto